DomestiqueBaston/JAVA_JOLT/DOC/Scénario_Notes_v03.md

 	Un petit torchon : « It's clean, it'll be perfect! »

-	Un grand torchon : « It's disgusting, and I shouldn’t use it except for… I shouldn’t! »
+	Un grand torchon : « Hm… I shouldn’t use it except for… I shouldn’t! »

 	La radio : « I can adjust the sound of the game, that's clever! »